zannloo/tp/docs/UserGuide.md

 #### Example(s):

-- If `grp-001` change their group name, you could execute the following command at the directory `~/grp-001`, to make the necessary changes.
+- If `grp-001` changed their group name, you could execute the following command at the directory `~/grp-001`, to make the necessary changes.
   - `edit --name Amazing Group1`

 <box type="tip">

 When you are at the root directory `~/` and would like to edit the same group's name,
-- You could use the command `edit ~/grp-001 --name Amazing Group1` to save yourself the trouble for having to change directory before executing the `edit` command!
+- You could use the command `edit ~/grp-001 --name Amazing Group1` to save yourself the trouble from having to change directory before executing the `edit` command!
 </box>